bids-standard/bids-specification/src/04-modality-specific-files/12-magnetic-resonance-spectroscopy.md

 A major distinction between MRS acquisitions is whether the acquisition technique probes spectral information from a single volume (single-voxel spectroscopy, SVS) or encodes this information along 1, 2, or 3 spatial dimensions resulting in multiple sub-volumes (MRS imaging, MRSI).
-To avoid confusion, the suffixes `svs` amd `mrsi` MUST be used to distinguish the two techniques.
+To avoid confusion, the suffixes `svs` and `mrsi` MUST be used to distinguish the two techniques.
 For cases where localization is not used, the suffix `unloc` MUST be used.

-Furthermore, it is common to acquire an additional MRS dataset that may serve as a reference for scaling metabolite levels (for example, to obtain concentrations) and/or aid preprocessing steps such as eddy-current correction, RF coil combination, phasing, and frequency calibration.
+Furthermore, it is common to acquire an additional MRS dataset that may serve as a reference for scaling metabolite signal levels (for example, to obtain concentrations) and/or for preprocessing steps such as eddy-current correction, RF coil combination, phasing, and frequency calibration.
 This could be either an external reference (for example, a phantom or a synthetic signal) or, more typically, an internal tissue water reference.